 Turn the AirPlay toggle on.
 While you’re there, set Require Code to “First Time Only” for the easiest connection experience.
 I tested this on a 2023 Samsung CU8000 and a 2024 Samsung DU7200, and both needed this toggle flipped before AirPlay would show up on my iPhone.

 This is the most common cause of AirPlay failures.
-Your Apple device and Samsung TV must connect to the exact same Wi-Fi network.
-Not just the same router.
+Your Apple device and Samsung TV must connect to the exact same Wi-Fi network, not just the same router.
 The same SSID.
+This sounds simple, but guest networks, band splitting, and AP isolation all cause the “same router, different network” problem that breaks AirPlay every time.

 Check these three things:

-If your router broadcasts separate 2.4GHz and 5GHz networks with different names, connect both devices to the same band.
-I recommend 2.4GHz for older Samsung TVs since the Wi-Fi connection tends to be more stable on that frequency.
+If your router broadcasts separate 2.4GHz and 5GHz SSIDs with different names (like “HomeNet” and “HomeNet_5G”), you must connect both your iPhone and Samsung TV to the identical network name.
+Routers that combine both bands under one SSID usually handle this automatically, but if yours separates them, I recommend the 2.4GHz band for older Samsung TVs since the Wi-Fi connection tends to hold more consistently on that frequency during AirPlay sessions.

 #How Do You Fix “Unable to Connect” After AirPlay Worked Before?

-Go to your AirPlay settings (path depends on model year, see above) and select Reset Paired Devices.
-This clears all saved AirPlay connections and forces a fresh handshake with your Apple device.
+In your AirPlay settings, select Reset Paired Devices.
+This clears all saved connections and forces a fresh handshake.

 After resetting, try AirPlay again.
 Your TV will ask for a new pairing code.
 This fix resolved the issue on 3 out of 4 Samsung TVs I tested it on.